xavierbarber/MIDS/README.md

 # Aplications
 ## XNAT2MIDS
-This sortware allow the user to Download one project into XNAT platform of BIMCV and convert the XNAT directory images in a directory MIDS.
+This sorfware allow the user to Download one project into XNAT platform of BIMCV and convert the XNAT directory images in a directory MIDS.
 The aplication execution need Python --version >= 3.5.

 An example of execution is: